-Exclusive jurisdiction clauses are normally accepted unless expressly prohibited by law, and if the parties have the competence to agree upon such exclusive jurisdiction.
+Exclusive jurisdiction clauses normally are accepted unless expressly prohibited by the law, and if the parties have the competence to agree upon such exclusive jurisdiction.

 1.5 What are the costs of civil court proceedings in your jurisdiction?
 Who bears these costs?
 Are there any rules on costs budgeting?